Consumer Medicine Information

 effect is achieved.

-Your blood pressure and ECG will be monitored during treatment.
+Your blood pressure and heart will be monitored during treatment.

 If you are given too much